Qu4k3r/infinity-runner/README.md

     * Execute the following command: `npm start`
     * Have fun

-**PS.: if you don't have the npm repository installed, you must install in order to make the game runs**
+**PS.: if you don't have the npm repository installed, you must install it in order to make the game runs**

 ## Contributing
 If you have some good ideas to contribute, you are welcome to make pull requests;